Flexible Filaments for 3D Printing Explained

 Layer Height and Resolution: Layer height is directly correlated with surface roughness.
 Smaller layer heights produce finer details and smoother surfaces because the steps between layers are less noticeable.
 However, reducing layer height increases printing time, which is a trade-off to consider.

-• Sanding and Polishing: These mechanical methods reduce surface roughness, particularly for FDM and SLS parts.
+Sanding and Polishing: These mechanical methods reduce surface roughness, particularly for FDM and SLS parts.
+The sanding process typically starts with coarse sandpaper to remove major imperfections and progresses to finer grits for a smoother finish.
 Sanding is often followed by polishing to achieve a high-gloss finish.
+Polishing can further enhance the part, creating a shiny, aesthetically pleasing, and functional surface.

-• Electropolishing: Electropolishing is a common method for metal 3D-printed parts to reduce surface roughness.
+Electropolishing: Electropolishing is a standard method for metal 3D-printed parts to reduce surface roughness.
 It removes a thin material layer, improving both the Ra and Rz values and the part’s overall appearance.

 Start Your Additive Manufacturing Project